Skip to content

 self.remove_container(name)

-docker_config = CONTEXT.configuration.docker
+docker_config = self.configuration.docker

 if docker_config.should_build_custom_image():